 Development, ownership and support

 Development of the overall Social Accounting framework was led by the New Economics Foundation along with John Pearce and Simon Zadek, who head the two main organisations in social accounting, Social Audit Network and AccountAbility respectively.
-These two and several other organisations offer courses, taster sessions and support for the social accounting process.
-See the Further sources of information section below for contact details.
+These and other organisations offer courses, taster sessions and support for the social accounting process.